-- Set the default Probe-Array specification in the "Search Range" parameters. - Start Search field measurement. - Stop Search field measurement. - The Search progress bar shows the status of the NMR signal search; to be precise, it shows the current frequency within the selected range. - Display the Field strength measurement result (in MHz and T) after a search operation.
-This measurement result is the mean measurement value of all NMR probes in the Probe-Array. - Display in ppm the Peak-to-peak field discrepancy.
-This is the difference between the minimum and maximum frequencies measured by the different probes in the Probe Array. - Save search measurement results as a measurement preset in the Measurement Range parameters for other operating modes (Positioning, Mapping, Drift, Ramping, Advanced).
+- 2. Set the default Probe-Array specification in the "Search Range" parameters. - 3.
+If your magnet is unshimmed, enable this box to increase, in the saved preset (see item 9), the value of the "Relative range" measurement parameter for other operating modes. - 4.
+Start Search field measurement. - 5.
+Stop Search field measurement. - 6.
+The Search progress bar shows the status of the NMR signal search; to be precise, it shows the current frequency within the selected range. - 7.
+Display the Field strength measurement result (in MHz and T) after a search operation.
+This measurement result is the mean measurement value of all NMR probes in the Probe-Array. - 8.
+Display in ppm the Peak-to-peak field discrepancy.
+This is the difference between the minimum and maximum frequencies measured by the different probes in the Probe Array. - 9.
+Save search measurement results as a measurement preset in the Measurement Range parameters for other operating modes (Positioning, Mapping, Drift, Ramping, Advanced).